quantify-os/quantify-scheduler/docs/tutorials/Operations and Qubits.md

 compiled_sched = compiler.compile(schedule=sched, config=dut.generate_compilation_config())
 ```

-So, finally, we can show the timing table associated with the chevron schedule and plot
+So, finally, we can show the timing table associated with the Chevron schedule and plot
 its pulse diagram:

 ```{code-cell} ipython3